Compatibility

 Supported: Filebeat, Metricbeat, Logstash 7.x/8.x, Fluent Bit, Fluentd, and OpenTelemetry Collector.

-| Forwarder | Minimum Version | Integration Type | Socket Type | Notes |
+| Forwarder | Integration Type | Wire Protocol | Helm Setup |

-| Datadog Agent | Any | File relay (via Fluent Bit) | File-based | Indirect integration |
+| Datadog Agent | File relay via Fluent Bit | File-based | See Fluent Bit setup |

-| Splunk UF | Any | File relay (via Fluent Bit) | File-based | Indirect integration |
+| Splunk UF | File relay via Fluent Bit | File-based | See Fluent Bit setup |

 Which Elasticsearch platforms are supported

 All of them.
-The 10x Engine works pre-ingestion -- it optimizes events before they reach any Elasticsearch-compatible backend.
+The 10x Engine works pre-ingestion.
+It optimizes events before they reach any Elasticsearch-compatible backend.

 | Platform | Versions |